zero-stroke/SecuritiesCorrelations/README.md

 Click and drag on the plot to zoom in to select a time range to zoom in on.
 Double click to zoom back out.

+Add FRED symbols to the 'data/FRED_all_series.txt' file to add to the dropdown of which FRED Series you can fetch from the api

 ## Future Enhancements:

 Integrate more data sources to provide a comprehensive analysis.